Bappy0X/Computer-Aided-Dispatch/docs/design.md

 ### RESTful API

 To interact with our protected data, we'll need a RESTful API.
-I love creating API's with Python/Flask for its simplicity and effectiveness.
+Python/FastAPI will be used here, I applaud its speed and usability.

 - **User Auth**